joshuaseymour/joshuaseymour/README.md

 - **Positive-sum, transparent, and metrics-driven.**
 - Every action, contribution, and collaboration is rewarded through tokens (GEN, SAP, SCQ, and more).
 - Daily/weekly quests, feature unlocks, and governance for active participants.
+- Unified experience and leaderboard across all apps.

 ---